-- 2.8 The Government intends to set out in national planning policy that a minimum of 25% of all affordable housing units secured through developer contributions should be First Homes. - 2.9 The Government proposes two options for how the tenure mix of the remaining 75% of affordable housing required is negotiated.
+- 3.7 The Government intends to set out in national planning policy that a minimum of 25% of all affordable housing units secured through developer contributions should be First Homes.
+In addition, in order to be deemed "policy compliant" affordable housing delivered under the new policy should capture the same amount of value for affordable housing. - 3.8 The Government proposes two options for how the tenure mix of the remaining 75% of affordable housing required is negotiated.
 Crudely: - First homes replace other affordable home ownership products e.g. shared ownership, with the remaining tenure split requirements spread proportionally over the remaining 75%;